vendrhub/vendr-templates/README.md

 The templates can be used via the `dotnet new` command.

 ## Pre-requisite
-You must be using Visual Studio 2019 and be using Vendr v2.x to work with these templates.
+You must be using Visual Studio 2019 and Vendr v2.x to work with these templates.

 ## Installation